Low doses of fractionated radiotherapy with total doses in the range of 15 - 30 Gy have been shown to reduce the risk of local recurrence.

 High Risk Disease

-The current COG investigational study for high risk disease is ANBL0532
+The COG investigational study for high risk disease was ANBL0532 and this study is now closed to accrual.

-The aim of this study is to improve event free survival for children with high-risk neuroblastoma.
-The study assesses the value of tandem, or dual-cycle, stem cell transplant (HSCT) in therapy.
-After transplant, local RT is given and the dose is increased to reduce the risk of local relapse.
+The aim of this study was to improve event free survival for children with high-risk neuroblastoma.
+The study assessed the value of tandem, or dual-cycle, stem cell transplant (HSCT) in therapy.
+After transplant, local RT was given and the dose was increased to reduce the risk of local relapse.

-Neuroblastoma patients receiving 2100 cGy in 150 cGy fractions after incomplete resection of the primary tumor have a local control rate of just over 80% at 5 years.
-The aim of ANBL0532 is to improve this.
-The RT outline for this protocol is as follows:
+Neuroblastoma patients receiving 2100 cGy in 150 cGy fractions after incomplete resection of the primary tumor had a local control rate of just over 80% at 5 years.
+The aim of ANBL0532 was to improve this.
+The RT outline for this protocol was as follows:

 RT Guidelines:

-RT is given following myelo-ablative stem cell transplant (no earlier than 28 days post transplant but within 42 days is best).
+RT given following myelo-ablative stem cell transplant (no earlier than 28 days post transplant but within 42 days recommended).

 Dose: